 Ōtaki Swimming Pool had a solar thermal heating system installed in 2011, funded via an EECA grant and loan.
-The 535 m² collector on the roof is the largest of its kind in New Zealand.
+The 535 m² collector on the roof was the largest of its kind in New Zealand at the time.
 The system heats pool water directly when the outdoor conditions allow, reducing the amount of fuel used by the pool’s natural gas boiler.

 As of May 2014, the system had recorded 205,000 kWh of energy production, reducing the facility’s carbon emissions by 47 tonnes.